-According to a CNN report, Brenda Mayes, a Utah mother, is suing a former driver for dragging her son from a bus approximately 150 feet.
+According to a CNN report, Brenda Mayes, a Utah mother, is suing a former driver for dragging her son outside a school bus at least 150 feet.
 The lawsuit cites the driver’s “racial animus” and intent to harm.

-When Naisbitt was contacted by CNN affiliate KSTU at his home in Hooper, Utah, he claimed the boy staged entire the incident because Naisbitt had disciplined the boy’s brother earlier.
+When Naisbitt was contacted by CNN affiliate KSTU-TV at his home in Hooper, Utah, he maintained that the child had somehow staged the entire episode because the driver had disciplined the boy’s brother earlier.

 “I didn’t see him in there,” Naisbitt claimed.
 “If I had, I would have stopped.”

 Naisbitt insists he is “not at all” racist.
 He followed this claim with one of the most thinly veiled, smug forms of racism ever spoken.